Wbaguette/info-extractor/README.md

 Finally, I gave myself two ways to view the response.
-   Option 1: Response is printed out in the terminal Option 2: Response is saved as a .txt file in the same directory as the initial file
+   Option 1: Response is printed out in the terminal Option 2: Response is saved as a .txt file in the same directory as the initial file.

 ## Future Features?
 Token Size Handling: What happens if I want to get a summary of a MASSIVE file?